 Why This Matters

-Cryptography sits at the intersection of number theory, modular arithmetic, and computational complexity—three pillars of discrete mathematics that you'll see tested repeatedly.
+Cryptography sits at the intersection of number theory, modular arithmetic, and computational complexity.
 When you study encryption methods, you're really studying how mathematical structures like prime factorization, discrete logarithms, and modular exponentiation create problems that are easy to compute in one direction but computationally infeasible to reverse.
 This "trapdoor" concept underlies nearly every secure system you interact with daily.

-Understanding these methods means recognizing the mathematical hardness assumptions each one relies on and why those assumptions matter for security.
-You're being tested on your ability to identify which mathematical principle makes a cipher secure (or breakable), how key exchange protocols leverage group theory, and why certain algorithms scale better than others.
-Don't just memorize algorithm names—know what discrete math concept each method illustrates and where its vulnerabilities lie.
+Understanding these methods means recognizing the mathematical hardness assumption each one relies on and why that assumption matters for security.
+You should be able to identify which mathematical principle makes a cipher secure (or breakable), how key exchange protocols leverage group theory, and why certain algorithms scale better than others.
+Don't just memorize algorithm names.
+Know what discrete math concept each method illustrates and where its vulnerabilities lie.

 Classical Substitution Ciphers